RsTaK/Articles/article.md

 * **Data Scientist**
 <img src="images\DS.png" alt="drawing" width="200" style="float: right"/>

-A Data Scientist uses the pipelines or architectures designed by Data Engineer and tries to extract valuable insights from the data.
+A **Data Scientist** uses the pipelines or architectures designed by **Data Engineer** and tries to extract valuable insights from the data.
 He's more mathematically inclined, usually trained in areas like Machine Learning, Statistics, and some hardcore domains like
 Text Analytics(NLP), Computer Vision(CV) etc.

 A **Data Scientist** extracts useful insights from data.
-He's an excellent StoryTeller and can use various data visualization techniques for its good.
-Well versed in Maths and Statistics, He knows the concepts of predictive modeling and can find out a gold nugget from the sack of Data.
+He's an excellent storyteller and can use various data visualization techniques for its good.
+Well versed in maths and statistics, He knows the concepts of predictive modeling and can find out a gold nugget from the sack of data.

 Some of the other important skills he possesses are :